Sense Of Place

 Artist Statement

-“A pause, The Lake”
+“A pause, The Lake.”

-Additional images from various places I visited while in Atlanta, like the Coca-Cola Museum and the Martin Luther King Museum, are on the contact sheet.
+Additional images from various places I visited in Atlanta, such as the Coca-Cola Museum and the Martin Luther King Museum, are on the contact sheet.
 I tried to capture all the contrasting energy, which helped shape my understanding of how different places impact emotion and perception.
 But my top choice was Wylie Lake for its subtle power to calm me down and ground me in the moment.

 ![]() |

-Contact Sheet |
+| Contact Sheet |

 Comments